programminghistorian/ph-submissions/lessons/getting-started-with-github-desktop.md

 You can see from this view that we now have the text with changes highlighted in green and red.
 Red indicates where things have been removed while green indicates additions.
 This can be useful for viewing the edits you have made before making a commit and helps you spot whether all the changes are ones you want to commit.
 On the left you will see a history of the changes you have made.
 At the moment this is very brief but as you work on a project the history might become much longer.
 Being able to see the changes you have made at different stages can be very useful.

-## Version control in a plain text workflow
+## Version Control in a Plain Text Workflow

 So far we have only implemented version control with a very basic document.
 Learning more about Markdown and writing in plain text will allow you to use version control in more the sorts of documents you would use in your day-to-day work.
 Version controlling a Markdown document will allow you to learn the Markdown syntax while reinforcing your understanding of version controlling documents.
 [Sustainable Authorship in Plain Text using Pandoc and Markdown](http://programminghistorian.org/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown) by Dennis Tenen and Grant Wythoff will provide you with an understanding of how you could use plain text for academic writing using Pandoc and Markdown.
 Pandoc allows you to convert Markdown formated Plain Text files into numerous different formats including HTML, PDF and Word.
 The combination of Markdown, Pandoc and Version Control will provide a powerful, sustainable and flexible approach to academic writing.

 ## Further Resources

-## Going beyond this lesson
 GitHub Desktop offers an easy way of getting started with GitHub and version control.
 Depending on your use case GitHub desktop may be sufficient for your needs.
 If you are already familiar with using the Command Line then using Git on the Command Line may offer some advantages.
 Version control systems like Git have a lot of features available to use.
 Some of these will only be applicable in very specific contexts, others will be more commonly useful.
 Alongside the lesson suggested above the resources below will allow you to gain a deeper understanding of version control.

 * The [GitHub Desktop](https://desktop.github.com/) and the GitHub Desktop [documentation](https://help.github.com/desktop/) outlines more features included in GitHub Desktop.